 Yoga Nidra or “yogic sleep” is a meditative state that promotes deep relaxation and a strengthening of the mind body connection.
 Unlike traditional forms of meditation, the guided meditations of Yoga Nidra (called scripts) allow practitioners to alter their state of consciousness by bringing them to the very edge between wakefulness and sleep.

-Practiced regular, Yoga Nidra offers numerous benefits.
-One of the most important benefits is better sleeping habits, become a sounder sleep and experience really deep sleep.
-This includes an improvement in sleep-related issues such as chronic insomnia.
+Practiced regularly, Yoga Nidra offers numerous benefits.
+One of the most important benefits is better sleeping habits; yogic sleep can help you achieve sounder, and deeper sleep.
+This could also include an improvement in sleep-related issues, such as chronic insomnia.

 Use Yoga Nidra for Sleep